cbushehry/cbushehry/README.md

 # Cameron's GITHUB Portfolio

-Recently graduated from full-stack web-development program at UC Berkeley Coding Boot Camp in January 2022.
+Recently graduated from the full-stack web-development program at UC Berkeley Coding Boot Camp in January 2022.
 Currently focusing on improving my JavaScript and backend abilities.
 Aspiring to become a full time web developer by the end of 2022.
-This repository contains information about what you will find on my Github Profile.
+This repository contains information about what you will find on my Github profile.

 Tools and Technologies:
   * HTML